ethicalmohit/ethicalmohit/README.md

 ### Hey there! 👋

-🚀 **Site Reliability Engineer (SRE)** with a passion for building resilient and scalable systems.
-Based in India, I've been optimizing infrastructure, managing distributed systems on public and private cloud to ensure seamless performance.
+🚀 **Site Reliability Engineer(SRE)** with a passion for building resilient and scalable systems.
+Based in India, I've been optimizing infrastructure, and managing distributed systems on public/private cloud to ensure seamless performance.

 #### 🔧 What I Do:
-- **SRE/DevOps** wizardry: from managing cloud infrastructures to automating CI/CD pipelines.
+- **SRE/DevOps**: At Dyte.io - Overseeing AWS and GCP Kubernetes infrastructure, enhancing reliability and resilience, and leading incident management processes.
 - **Security Enthusiast**: Deep into security including SOC-2, ISO-27001 compliance, and threat detection.
 - **Automation Lover**: Obsessed with IaC, Terraform, and pushing the limits of GitOps for AWS and GCP.